SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "They won't ask, and if they do, I'll figure something out, blame it on a Pinkie sense if I have to."

-Her reflection sighs sadly and drops her gaze to the floor. *"We can't do this forever, Pinkie.
-We need to get help, while we still can, while we still have friends."*
+Pinkie's reflection sighs sadly and drops her gaze to the floor. *"We can't do this forever, Pinkie.
+We need to get help… while we still can, while we still have friends."*

 Pinkie closes her eyes and takes in a deep breath, holding it in for a few seconds before releasing it slowly.
 Her eyes fall upon the list lying abandoned on the ground, all but one item checked off.